-Newcastle Chess Club plays its home matches on Wednesdays at the Newcastle Bridge Club on King Street (A53), Newcastle ST5 1EL.
+From 21st June 2019 Newcastle Chess Club meets on Fridays at the Newcastle Bridge Club on King Street (A53), Newcastle ST5 1EL, though the E team play their home matches on Mondays.
 The club does not have its own carpark, but on-street parking both sides of King St is usually available immediately outside the club.
 There is a small soft drinks bar in the club.

 Newcastle Bridge Club